d215steinberg/GildedRose-Java/README.md

     - "Aged Brie" actually increases in Quality the older it gets
 ```

 So when the sell-by date has passed for Aged Brie, does quality continue to increase by 1, or does it increase by two?
 How should we handle such an ambiguity?
-The correct answer is "we ask the product owner."
-But if the product owner is not available, we make a best guess.
+The correct answer is "we ask the Product Owner."
+But if the Product Owner is not available, we make a best guess.

 ```java
 @Test